 The TravelSki Express

-The other way to get to the slopes by train is, of course, to travel independently.
-Travelling independently gives you a far wider choice of resorts.
-Combining a Eurostar and a TGV (mostly via Paris) will get you to any destination in France, and some resorts in Italy, within a day.
+The other way to get to the slopes by train is, of course, to catch a conventional Eurostar to Paris, and a train on from there.
+Travelling independently like this gives you a far wider choice of resorts.
+Combining a Eurostar and a TGV (mostly via Paris) will get you to any destination in France (not just the resorts around the Tarantaise Valley) and some resorts in Italy, within a day.
 By adding another train to the journey, you can get to resorts in Switzerland and some of Austria's finest ski resorts, too.

 Sleeper Trains to Austria